nemocrys/pyelmer/README.md

 execute.run_elmer_solver(sim_dir)
 ```

-An alternative version of the same example, without using the pre-defined materials and solvers, can be found in the examples folder.
+An alternative version of this example, without using the pre-defined materials and solvers, can be found in the examples folder.

 Further examples, e.g. for the postprocessing or using more complex setups, will hopefully follow soon.